 My main teaching responsibilities at present are: International Relations Theory (POL251), our second year core-

-module.
 I am also supervising BA, MA and PhD dissertations.
-Details of these courses can be found on the School
+Details of these courses can be found on the School of Politics

-Era of Two World Wars, and the IR of Southeast Asia, among others.
-While at Oxford I was heavily involved in
+of Two World Wars, and the IR of Southeast Asia, among others.
+While at Oxford I was heavily involved in developing

-developing better support for graduate student teachers and produced a webpage of resources for their benefit,
+better support for graduate student teachers and produced a webpage of resources for their benefit, which is archived

 I would be delighted to supervise doctoral theses in the following areas: